 Sources: Most foods

 Deficiency: B5 deficiency is rare as it is widely distributed in foods.
-Associated with "burning feet" and impaired wound healing.
+However, people with a rare inherited disorder called pantothenate kinase-associated neurodegeneration can't use pantothenic acid properly.
+This disorder can lead to symptoms of pantothenic acid deficiency, associated with "burning feet" and impaired wound healing.

 Test name: Pantothenic acid in blood or urine

 |B6, Pyridoxal Phosphate (PLP)

 Role: B6 is a coenzyme involved in amino acid metabolism and hemoglobin synthesis.
 It is also necessary for the nervous system and immune system.

 Sources: Poultry, fish, and organ meats; Potatoes and other starchy vegetables; Fruit (other than citrus)

 Deficiency: B6 deficiency is rare by itself; adequate B2 is required for the formation of active PLP; may be seen with chronic alcoholism, malabsorption, smoking, kidney malfunction, autoimmune disorders and in those who take certain antiepileptic drugs and theophylline.
 Deficiency can cause anemia, itchy rashes, scaly skin on the lips, cracks at the corners of the mouth, a swollen tongue, depression, confusion, and a weak immune system.
 Infants who do not get enough vitamin B6 can become irritable or develop extremely sensitive hearing or seizures.
 Overdosing can cause severe nerve damage, leading people to lose control of their bodily movements.